 Before deciding on what to use you have to take a step back and and look at your needs.
 If you only care about a few bits of data go with NSUserDefaults, its easy, quick and works.

-For Budget With Claire I know I’ll have to work with an ever growing set of data.
+For my project I know I’ll have to work with an ever growing set of data.
 My users will enter data every day, sometimes several times a day.
 While my initial version won’t have any sort of sync capabilities, it is something I have planned down the line.
 Finally, I am starting out with iOS but I do have plans for Android later on.

 Because I do not want to be locked into any ecosystem and have plans to sync data I ended up choosing Realm.
 Giving the docs a quick look-over the implementation seems easy enough.
 I’ve also heard good things about Realm the past year, so to me this seems a solid choice.